Benedict Wong

 Benedict Wong in 2023

-In addition to this, the creators of MCU considered launching a "Doctor Strange" spin-off with the wizard Wong as the main character.
+Beyond that, MCU creators have considered launching a "Doctor Strange" spin-off with the wizard Wong as the main character.
 The directors believe it's time to focus on this character and let him take center stage.